Green Tea helps you lose pounds and maintain your ideal weight.

 – EGCG appears to be 200 times more powerful than vitamin E at destroying free radicals, which are linked to many serious chronic illnesses like arthritis, diabetes, and cancer.

 The above information was taken from “60 Seconds to Slim: Balance your body chemistry to burn fat fast!” by Michelle Schoffro Cook, PhD.
 ROHP.
-The author holds advanced degrees in natural health and holistic nutrition and has two decades experience in the field.
+The author holds advanced degrees in natural health and holistic nutrition and has two decades of experience in the field.